SkylineCommunications/dataminer-docs/connector-help/connector_help/EEG_Alta-TS_Caption_Encoder.md

 ## How to use

-The **General** page of this driver contains the username and password to access the device.
+The **General** page of this connector contains the username and password to access the device.

 The **Instance Settings** page contains a table with basic information about the existing instances, as well as logs for every instance.
 This page has multiple subpages, which can among others be used to add new instances or edit existing ones: